 Although women have surpassed men in education outcomes such as college attendance and graduation rates1, they are still underrepresented in top management positions in nearly all sectors2 and a gender wage gap still persists3.
 Traditional economic variables account for some, but not all, of these disparities3.
 As such, additional explanations have been proposed, including gender differences in willingness to compete4,5.
 Previous research suggests that women are less willing to compete than men, even when they are equally, if not more, qualified6.
 A few factors, including women’s relatively lower levels of confidence in their performance, were shown to partly explain this gender difference7.
 Since prior research has shown that confidence can improve with preparation and training8-10, providing potential competitors with adequate opportunity to prepare before entering a competition may alleviate the gender gap in willingness to compete.
-The proposed study extends previous work where we replicated the gender difference in willingness to compete.
-Even though women were less willing to compete, they were more likely to prepare for the task compared to men.
+The proposed study extends previous work where we replicated the gender difference in willingness to compete but did not find evidence that manipulating the limited opportunity to prepare affected the willingness to compete.
+In the current study, we plan to assess whether the null effect of the opportunity to prepare on the choice to compete is replicable, while providing an unlimited opportunity to prepare.
+Even though women were less willing to compete in previous studies, they were more likely to prepare for the task compared to men.
 This finding also aligned with participants’ perceptions of gender differences in preparation – that is, both men and women believed that women would prepare more for the task.
-Given the observed gender difference in preparation, we propose to further explore the effect of preparation on willingness to compete.
+Thus, we will assess whether the previously observed gender difference in preparation and lay beliefs about gender differences in preparation are replicable.

 Overview

 In the current experiment, we will examine how actual preparation before a task affects men and women’s willingness to compete.
-N=1,100 participants from Amazon Mechanical Turk will be randomly assigned to one of two conditions: a control condition that does not include an opportunity to prepare and a fixed preparation condition where they are required to prepare for a set number of rounds.
-In the fixed preparation condition, participants will be required to complete one round of 6 problems from each multiplication table (12 total).
+N=1,100 participants from Amazon Mechanical Turk will be randomly assigned to one of two conditions: a control condition that does not include an opportunity to prepare and an unlimited preparation condition.
+In the unlimited preparation condition, participants will be able to complete as many problems from the 1-12 multiplications tables as they desire, with the option to opt out of the preparation at any time.
 Crucially, participants will be given the opportunity to practice/study before they make their decision to compete.
-We are interested in the effect of fixed preparation on the decision to compete, relative to the control condition.
+We are interested in the effect of unlimited preparation on the decision to compete, relative to the control condition.

 Sampling Plan

 Data collection for this project has not yet begun.
-We plan to recruit 1,100 participants on TBD to complete a study examining “decision-making and performance.”
-The participants will be guaranteed $1.50 for completing the survey, along with any bonuses they earn during the competition rounds.
+We plan to recruit 1,100 participants on Amazon Mechanical Turk to complete a study examining “decision-making and performance.”
+The participants will be guaranteed $TBD for completing the survey, along with any bonuses they earn during the competition rounds.
 Men and women will be evenly assigned to both conditions.

 Variables